ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 ├── example-pkg-0.0.1.tar.gz
 ```

-However this do not conform to the [test.pypi.org] format:
+However, these do not conform to the [test.pypi.org] format:

 ```bash
 $ tree